GovReady/govready-q/docs/source/logs/index.rst

 **"new_element new_system assign_owner_permissions"**

-Assign owernship permission to a newly created element for a project's newly created associated system.
+Assign ownership permission to a newly created element for a project's newly created associated system.

 .. code:: text